e10v/tea-tasting/docs/custom-metrics.md

     statistic: float
 ```

-Second step is defining the metric class itself.
+The second step is defining the metric class itself.
 Metric based on aggregated statistics should be a subclass of [`MetricBaseAggregated`](api/metrics/base.md#tea_tasting.metrics.base.MetricBaseAggregated). `MetricBaseAggregated` is a generic class with the result class as a type variable.

-Metric should have the following methods properties defined:
+The metric should have the following methods and properties defined:

 - Method `__init__` checks and saves metric parameters.
 - Property `aggr_cols` returns columns to be aggregated for analysis for each type of statistic.